Distance: 29 km

 After 1 km the first glimpse of the Chonggu Temple appears at 4,000m altitude which will host the finish on the runners’ return.

 Dirt trail climbs through colourful forest for 1 km before revealing the most technical section of the race.
 Four tough kilometres climb are rewarded with the fantastic col at the top of the race strewn with mulit-coloured Buddhist prayer flags.
-Here runners will have hit an altitude of 4,700m, the highest race on the Series.
+Here runners will have hit an altitude of almost 4,700m, the highest race on the Series.
 From here, the fun descent back to the Chonggu Temple finish line.

 *Data is approximate for profiles